-The tables in the DCV module were first released in SDR 27 as a beta or trial status in the interest of receiving data user feedback.
-Beginning with SDR 28 these tables are issued as part of the normal SDR.
-The module is released as volume 2 to indicate a separation from the other PPDB data tables.
-Unlike most other PPDB modules, the tables do not have a module designation in the table names.
-The DCV module currently contains combined data from the ADM, INV, RHB, and SPS modules.
+The tables in the DCV module that were first released in SDR 27 as a beta or trial status in the interest of receiving data user feedback are now replaced with these tables in SDR 32.
+These tables are issued as part of the normal SDR.
+Unlike most other PPDB modules, these tables do not have a module designation in the table name, they do however all end in '\EXP' to set them apart from similarly named tables on which they are based The DCV module currently contains combined data from the MNT, INV, RHB, and SPS modules.

-Figure 30 provides a graphical example of the extent of consolidation by combining aggregate property data from eight primary tables into one table.
-In this case, aggregate property data elements are the same regardless of the type of asphalt based mixture.
-For example, the three RHB tables are split by type of AC mixture.
-The four SPS tables are split only by experiment designation.
-A subtle detail not represented in this example is that some of the SPS-9 projects are overlays; thus aggregate data for existing layers prior to application of the SPS-9 experimental treatment are stored in the INV\PMA table in a project level record, while aggregate properties for the experimental SPS-9 treatments are stored in test section level records in the SPS9\PMSA\AGGREGATE\PROP table.
-This compilation table now stores all of this data in one table using test section specific referential data.
+Figure 30 provides a graphical example of the extent of consolidation by combining aggregate property data from 14 primary source tables into one table.
+In this case, aggregate property data elements are the same regardless of the type of asphalt mixture.
+For example, the RHB tables are split by type of AC mixture.
+The SPS tables are split only by experiment designation.
+A subtle detail not represented in this example is that some of the SPS-9 projects are overlays; thus, aggregate data for existing layers prior to application of the SPS-9 experimental treatment are stored in the INV\PMA table in a project level record, while aggregate properties for the experimental SPS-9 treatments are stored in test section level records in the SPS9\PMA\AGGREGATE\PROP table.
+This compilation table now stores all this data in one table using test section specific referential data.